smucclaw/l4-lp/README.md

   Currently, other such backends are planned but not implemented yet.

-- Wrapper libraries that integrate L4 with the following languages/runtimes so that one can author and execute L4 from them:
+- Libraries that integrate L4 with the following languages so that one can author and execute L4 from them:
   | Language | Library status | Example usage |
   | -------- | ------ | ------------- |